eudicots/Cactus/README.md

     cactus deploy

 After deploying you can visit the website directly.
-You can find a deploy log at [site url]/versions.txt.

 Cactus also makes sure all your text files are compressed and adds caching headers.

 ### Extras